 - The user is shown 14 individual videos of everyday driving scenarios

-- As the car is driving along, something will happen that may be hazardous
+- As the car is driving along, something will happen that may be considered a potential hazard

-- When you notice the developing hazard, you must click the mouse or tap the screen to state that you have seen it
+- When you notice the hazard developing, you must click the mouse or tap the screen to state that you have seen it – The sooner you click your mouse to indicate that you have seen the hazard developing the more points you will achieve (5 points maximum per clip)

 While you aren’t limited on the overall number of clicks, you can’t simply click constantly as the test recognises this as an attempt to cheat and will score you 0 for that video clip.
 Each video has a maximum of 5 points on offer.